mroote/webhome/content/about/tutorials/static-site.md

 This website is built using Hugo, a static website building tool written in Go.
 I've created a theme template and using Hugo I can easily generate a complete website.
 The generated website is then uploaded to a public B2 cloud bucket.
 Access to the website hosted in the B2 bucket is then provided through Cloudflare.

 Taking advantage of the bandwidth alliance between B2 and Cloudflare gives free outbound bandwidth from B2 and inexpensive storage of your data.
 Currently B2 cloud charges $5 per month for 1TB of data and up to 10GB for free.
 Cloudflare workers are free up to 100,000 daily requests then it's $5 per month for a few million requests and an additional 50 cents per million requests.
-This means the website can serve millions of requests per month for less than $10.
+This means the website can serve millions of requests per month for less than $10 per month.

 #### Creating the website bucket